pabloelt/pabloelt.github.io/content/project/project6/index.md

 Once the exploratory data analysis has been conducted, the following insights have been obtained:

-**Leads:**
+**Sales:**

-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 1:</text> The mayority of the potential customers that are interested in the company are unemployed, particularly 88.84% of the leads.
+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 1:</text> New products were added after a few months, initially launched in just one store.
-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 2:</text> Only 8.64% of the leads are working professionals.
+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 2:</text> One store is more significant, often used to test new products before they are introduced in the second store.
-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 3:</text> The number of leads coming that comes from students is very low.
-It only represents 2.05% of the leads.
+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 3:</text> There are periods when certain products experience zero demand.
+It is unclear whether this is due to stock-outs or simply a lack of sales during those times.

-**Lead-to-customer conversion rate:**

-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 4:</text> The current conversion rate of the company is 41.70%.
+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 4:</text> Product performance is influenced by seasonality.
+Some products perform better in summer, while others do better in winter.
-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 5:</text> Working professionals presents the highest conversion rate of 90.74%.
+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 5:</text> Saturdays and Sundays consistently show the highest sales across all products.

+**Sell price:**

-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 6:</text> Unemployed leads, which are the largest group, have a low conversion rate of 36.52%.
+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 6:</text>  Selling prices show high variability, especially for certain products.
-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 7:</text> Almost all leads that comes from the source *Reference* are converted into customers (89.19% conversion rate).
-However, only 4.56% of leads come from this source.
+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 7:</text> Discounts are relatively common for some products.

-**Commercial and marketing channels:**

-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 8:</text> It is observed that 99.98% and 91.07% of the leads do not want to receive phone calls nor emails, respectively.
-Therefore, the mayority of people that visit the website are not interested in the product.
-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 9:</text> Email marketing campaigns have untapped potential, since last activity of 41.33% of total number of leads was opening an email but only 36.15% of them were finally converted.
-Only 14.9% of leads who want to be contacted by email end up converting into paying customers.
-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 10:</text> SMS campaigns have proven to be highly effective, boasting a conversion rate of 60.82%.
+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 8:</text> While some products have seen consistent price increases, others have experienced permanent price reductions.
+However, the majority of products maintain relatively stable prices.

-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 11:</text> Most potential customers were not interested in receiving a free copy of the lead magnet.
-Those who did show interest are primarily unemployed and downloaded it mainly from the landing page.
-* <text style='color: #BBDEFC; font-weight: normal;'>Insight 12:</text> Converted leads spend a median of 16 minutes on the website and visit an average of 2.5 pages per session.
-In contrast, non-converted leads spend a median of only 6 minutes on the site.
+**Events:**

+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 9:</text>  Sales per product tend to increase during special events, with Thanksgiving, Labor Day, and Easter performing particularly well.
+* <text style='color: #BBDEFC; font-weight: normal;'>Insight 10:</text> All event categories show similar performance, though sporting and cultural events generate slightly higher sales on average.

 ### 6.4 Recommended actions
 {style="color: #BBDEFC; font-weight: normal"}